fwartena/getdatacourseproject/README.md

 15. Split the dataset by subject and activity, which creates 180 sets of subject (30) and activity (6) combinations.
 16. Calculate the average for each of the selected features for each  subject-activity combination, this results in a data set of 180 columns (one for each subject-activity combination) and 66 rows (66 mean and std features).
 17. To create a tidy data set where each row is one observation (which I interpret as a subject-activity combination), the result needs to be transposed to switch rows and columns.
 I've also transformed the resulting data set into a data.frame.
-18. Create more readable row names by using "Subject#" instead of just the subject "#".
-I've also changed the activity descriptions to CamelCase to create consistency with the names of the features.
+18. Add the Subject and Activity columns in the tidy data set by taking them from the row names that were created by splitting and sapply.
+After the Subject and Activity columns have been add the row names can be deleted.
 19. Write the tidy data set to file by using write.table.

 The tidy data set, which has been uploaded as part of the course project submission can be loaded into R using the following command: